 Before data can be put to use, it must be processed.
 Online analytical processing (OLAP) and online transactional processing (OLTP) are the two primary data processing systems used in data science.
-OLAP is designed to analyze multiple data dimensions at once, helping teams better understand the complex relationships in their data.
-This system is ideal for uncovering valuable business insights.
-OLTP is a simple transactional system ideal for handling online transactions at scale.
+The key difference between OLAP and OLTP is that OLAP is used for complex data analysis, while OLTP is used real-time processing of online transactions at scale.
 Although each one’s purpose and method of processing data are different, OLAP and OLTP systems are both valuable for solving complex business problems.
 Let’s dive deeper into the differences between OLAP and OLTP and look at various applications of each that illustrate their use cases.

 Key Differences Between OLAP vs. OLTP